 However, the candidate may correct formal errors after submission or presentation of the work.
 The candidate must attach a complete list of errata that have been corrected.
-Correction of formal errors must take place before the work is made public.
+Correction of formal errors must be made before publication.
+Correction of formal errors in the thesis text are permitted, and a complete list (errata) must be included at the end of the final thesis.

-Section 16.
-Processing of the evaluation committee's report
+Section 5-9.
+Processing of the assessment committee's recommendation worthy of defence.

-Based on the evaluation committee's report, the institution decides whether the doctoral work is worthy of defence.
+Based on the assessment committee's recommendation, the institution decides whether the doctoral work is